 Reimbursement compression continues driving healthcare organizations to seek ever-increasing cost reductions and operational efficiencies, specifically around activities or services that are not core to the organizational mission of patient care.

 Hospitals are primarily geared for acute care operations and the complexity involved with direct patient care.
-Outsourcing can be a great partnership for long term organizational success while allowing focus to remain on quality care delivery.
+Outsourcing can be a great partnership for long term organizational success while allowing the focus to remain on quality care delivery.
 At the end of the day, your facility should have the resources and focus to worry about one thing: patient care.

 For outsourcing options, the following factors should be considered when choosing an effective partner: